 The issue of domestic workers in Asia is hardly new.
 The Asian Migrant Centre, a regional research advocacy group, estimates that there are around four million MDWs in Asia, over 95 percent of which are women.
-These women mostly come from Sri Lanka, Bangladesh, India, Indonesia, the Philippines, Thailand, Nepal, Lao PDR and work in Malaysia, Singapore, Thailand, Hong Kong, Macau, India, Taiwan and the Middle East.
+These women mostly come from Sri Lanka, Bangladesh, India, Indonesia, the Philippines, Thailand, Nepal, Lao PDR and work in Malaysia, Singapore, Thailand, Hong Kong, Special Administrative Region of China, Macau, India, Taiwan, Province of China and the Middle East.

 The general situation of domestic workers in Asian countries is that most of them live and work like slaves.
 In West Asian countries, domestic workers work 24-hour a day, seven days a week.
 Instances of under payment are in large number.

 Most receiving countries do not have legislative means to protect domestic workers and many do not consider domestic work as work.
 As a result, domestic workers are subjected to discrimination and abuses that other workers may not face.
 Domestic workers often face the following issues: lack of national legislations that specifically address the situations of domestic workers; vulnerability to abuse and discriminatory policies against domestic workers; the lack of recognition of domestic work as work and extending the rights of workers to domestic workers, the derogatory labels attached to them, recruitment related abuses, deplorable working conditions, trafficking of women and children domestic workers and lack of legal mechanism to seek redress.